 Contact Health Information Designs (HID), the MHCP Prescription Drug PA review agent when providing a physician administered drug that requires authorization.
 All authorization requests will require a primary diagnosis and may require supporting documentation.

 Submit authorization requests in one of these ways:

 MHCP follows CPT guidelines for Evaluation and Management Services.

-MHCP pays concurrent care when the medical condition of the recipient requires the services of more than one physician.
-Generally, a recipient's condition that requires physician input in more than one specialty area establishes medical necessity for concurrent care.
+MHCP pays concurrent care when the medical condition of the member requires the services of more than one physician.
+Generally, a member’s condition that requires physician input in more than one specialty area establishes medical necessity for concurrent care.

 MHCP will not pay for concurrent care when one of the following occur:

 MHCP follows CPT guidelines for office, outpatient and inpatient consultations.

 Follow CPT guidelines for reporting critical care.
 Services not included in critical care may be reported separately.

 Report using hospital observation codes following CPT guidelines.